openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 The proposal below outlines how we can create a cleaner, more intuitive interface for operating Open edX and in doing so help both edX.org and the Open edX community at large achieve better outcome at a faster pace.
 In brief it is:

 * Use Dockerfiles to capture system dependencies and operate the resulting images in all environments.
-* Simplify and standardize how to configure an application.
+* Simplify and standardize how to configure an IDA.
 * Document standard operations.